List of Marvel Comics characters: N: Albert Gaines

-Nuke is a fictional superhero appearing in American comic books published by Marvel Comics.
+Nuke is a superhero appearing in American comic books published by Marvel Comics.
 The character is depicted as a member of the alternate-reality Squadron Supreme.
 Another version of the character appears in the title Supreme Power.

 Squadron Supreme

 Albert was a nuclear plant worker when he accidentally gained his superhuman powers.
 He became Nuke, an adventurer and member of the Squadron Supreme, and a super-powered hero who kept his identity a secret from even his own family.

 Alongside the other Squadron members, he became mind-controlled by the Over-Mind.
 He was used along with the other members as pawns in the Over-Mind's conquest of "Other-Earth," until he was freed by the Defenders.
 He battled and defeated the Over-Mind and Null the Living Darkness alongside the Squadron and the Defenders.

 Alongside the Squadron Supreme, Nuke assumes control of the United States government, and publicly reveals his true identity.
-Nuke then discovers out that his parents were dying from radiation poisoning, brought on by exposure to his own powers.
+Nuke then discovers out that his parents were dying from radiation poisoning, brought on by exposure to his powers.
 Nuke turned to Tom Thumb to help find a cure; when Tom cannot and his parents die, a grief-stricken Nuke vows revenge and goes on a rampage.
 Doctor Spectrum restrains him by encasing him in an energy bubble construct, but Nuke's powers burn up the oxygen supply inside the bubble and he suffocates.

 Albert Gaines was imbued with superhuman powers as a result of mutation through exposure to radioactive waste products, giving him immunity to the effects of radiation and the ability to generate nuclear energy within his body, which he can mentally manipulate to project destructive bursts.
 This has the side effect of him continually giving off low-level radiation.
 Towards the end of his life, Nuke also wears an air-conditioned radiation containment suit equipped with a radiometer to measure his radiation output, designed by Tom Thumb.
 Nuke is a fair hand-to-hand combatant, and received coaching from Nighthawk.
 Nuke suffers from emotional and psychological instability that culminates to insanity.